FranciscoCasado/this-is-me/en/_posts/2021-05-24-muebles-de-emergencia.md

 date: 2019-04-01
 lang: en
 lang-ref: muebles
-summary: "Furnish a home is very expensive for someone who just graduated"
+summary: "Furnish a home is very expensive for someone who has just graduated"
 thumbnail: "assets/img/muebles_thumb.png"
 ---
 I finished my major, started working, became financially independent from my parents and found myself in an empty apartment, with no places to store my stuff.
 After watching my dad making ledges and shelfs my entire life, I think I have always wanted to learn how to *make* furniture.
 That's how I started the way through woodworking.